dsmiles/matillion-task/README.md

 I created some basic test classes for the controller, service and repository levels, but these were not compiling due to problems with dependencies in the POM file.

-However, I was able to recreate the SpringBoot project on my local machine in the evening and fixed those problems (incompatible library versions).
+However, I was able to recreate the Spring Boot project on my local machine in the evening and fixed those problems (incompatible library versions).
 I also forgot to add the `spring-boot-starter-test` to the dependencies (which didn't help).

 ## Things to-do
+_See the todo_branch for the updates._
 1. Move `parseResponse()` from repository class to service class (it's in the wrong location, better separation of concerns, etc)
-2. Use a DTO to encapsulate the response from `parseResponse()` for better type safety (cleaner)
+2. Refactor `parseResponse()` into smaller methods as its too complicated (cleaner)
-3. Add more exception and error handling (include use of `Optional` instead of `null` )
+3. Add more exception and error handling
 4. Add more application logging using log4J or something similar (better for debugging)
-5. Add more tests to each level (controller, service, repo - missing values, unsupported HTTP verbs, bad responses, timeouts, etc)
+5. Add more tests to each level (controller, service, repository)
-6. Add some E2E API level test cases using REST-Assured or similar
+6. Add some E2E API level test cases
 7. Add some NFR tests (performance, security, etc. as appropriate)

 ## Additional features